 If you need to get a total in Excel, based on criteria, there are a few different ways that you could do it.
-For example:
+Today, we'll take a look at how DSUM and Excel Tables sum with multiple criteria.

 - SUMIF – total based on a single criterion